Altinn/altinn-studio-docs/content/app/guides/design/guidelines/components/checkbox/_index.en.md

 ### Guidelines:
 - Check boxes should always have a connected text to their right.
 - Deactivated choice boxes should be avoided.
-If an alternative is unavailable, it should be removed and an explenation should be given in text as to why the option is missing.
+If an alternative is unavailable, it should be removed and an explanation should be given in text as to why the option is missing.

 ### Example of use: